Simulating from a gamma distribution with small shape parameter: Introduction

 \section{Introduction}

 Let $Y$ be a positive gamma distributed random variable with shape parameter $\alpha > 0$, denoted by $Y \sim \gam(\alpha,1)$.
 The probability density function for $Y$ is given by

 where the normalizing constant, $\Gamma(\alpha) = \int_0^\infty y^{\alpha-1} e^{-y} \,dy$, is the gamma function evaluated at $\alpha$.
 This is an important distribution in statistics and probability modeling.
-In fact, since the gamma distribution is closely tied to so many important distributions, including normal, Poisson, exponential, chi-square, F, beta, and Dirichlet, one could argue that it is one of the most fundamental.
-But despite its importance, when the shape parameter $\alpha$ is small, the gamma distribution is not so well understood.
-Consequently, seemingly routine calculations can become intractable.
-For example, in the popular R software, the functions related to the gamma distribution---in particular, the {\tt rgamma} function for sampling---become relatively inaccurate when the shape parameter is small \citep[][``GammaDist'' documentation]{Rmanual}.
-To circumvent these difficulties, and to move towards new and more accurate and efficient software, an important question is if $\gam(\alpha,1)$, suitable normalized, has a meaningful non-degenerate limiting distribution as $\alpha \to 0$.
-In this paper, we give an affirmative answer to this question, and then we use the result to develop a new and improved algorithm---in terms of both accuracy and efficiency---for sampling from a small-shape gamma distribution.
+In fact, since the gamma distribution is closely tied to so many important distributions, including normal, Poisson, exponential, chi-square, F, beta, and Dirichlet, one could argue that it is one of the most fundamental \citep[e.g.,][]{johnson.kotz.bala.book.1994}.
+Here we are particularly interested in the problem of simulating gamma random variables when the shape parameter $\alpha$ is small.
+This problem is important because the small-shape gamma, with a large scale parameter, is a simple but useful model for positive size or lifetime random variables with small mean but large variance \citep[e.g.,][]{kleiber.kotz.2003}.
+Unfortunately, the small-shape gamma distribution is not easy to work with, so, seemingly routine calculations can become inefficient or even intractable.
+For example, in R, the functions related to the gamma distribution---in particular, the {\tt rgamma} function for sampling---become relatively inaccurate when the shape parameter is small \citep[][``GammaDist'' documentation]{Rmanual}.
+To circumvent these difficulties, and to move towards new and more efficient software, we show that $\gam(\alpha,1)$, suitably normalized, has a simple and non-degenerate limiting distribution as $\alpha \to 0$.
+This result is then used to develop a new and efficient algorithm for sampling from a small-shape gamma distribution.

 When the shape parameter $\alpha$ is large, it follows from the infinite-divisibility of the gamma distribution and Lindeberg's central limit theorem \citep[][Sec.~27]{billingsley} that the distribution of $Y$ is approximately normal.
 Specifically, as $\alpha \to \infty$,